Muguruza, Kvitova, Kontaveit earn straight-sets wins in Doha

 World No.7 Kontaveit had to face 12 break points in the encounter, but fended off 10 of them to collect her second win in two meetings against 51st-ranked Konjuh.

-The victory marks Kontaveit's 10th match-win of 2022, joining Simona Halep, Madison Keys, Ashleigh Barty and Jelena Ostapenko in the 10-win club for the year.
+The victory marks Kontaveit's 10th match-win of 2022, joining Simona Halep, Madison Keys, Ashleigh Barty and Jelena Ostapenko in the 10-win club for the year so far.

 In the round of 16, Kontaveit will meet the winner of the aforementioned match between Kvitova and Mertens.